WillemD61/Marstek-Venus-plugin/README.md

 2) The power and countdown settings for passive mode, as per Open API specification, do not have an effect.
 3) A power setting for UPS mode is required in the request, but does not have an effect, and therefore cannot be configured.
 4) pv1_power is reported a factor 10 too high, pv2_power is reported corrrectly (3 and 4 not tested)
+5) ES.Getstatus always reports pv_power 0 and total_pv_energy 0, even if solar panels are connected to pv1 and pv2 and produce energy.

 In the plugin:
 1) Between initial startup and first data update the log shows "Error: Invalid Number sValue: '%' for device idx: '%'".
 This is probably due to creation of P1 device without initial value.
 The error message does not return after first data update.